Negend/IssuesTestSolution/README.md

 * investigate the certificate issue for a better fix
 * have token and any other personal information set as an environment variable. so security data is not shared in project during work

+#### For more information or in the event that the solution fails to load, run or files are unable to clone.
+[Click here](https://drive.google.com/file/d/11iY5OUBoUv0mC-OpSLLM0OXfCyGS4veZ/view?usp=sharing "Video Presentation") for a brief presentation on the cose